 - Giving non-prescription medication will be a last resort and the childcare staff will use other methods first to try and alleviate the symptoms, e.g. for an increase in temperature the nursery will remove clothing, use fanning etc. The child will be closely monitored until the parents collect the child For any non-prescription cream for skin conditions e.g. Sudocrem, prior written permission must be obtained from the parent and the onus is on the parent to provide the cream which should be clearly labelled with the child's name - If any child is brought to the setting in a condition in which he/she may require medication sometime during the day, the manager will decide if the child is fit to be left at the setting.
-If the child is staying, the parent must be asked if any kind of medication has already been given, at what time and in what dosage and this must be stated on the medication form - As with any kind of medication, staff will ensure that the parent is informed of any non-prescription medicines given to the child whilst at the setting, together with the times and dosage given - The setting DOES NOT administer any medication unless prior written consent is given for each and every medicine.
+If the child is staying, the parent must be asked if any kind of medication has already been given, at what time and in what dosage and this must be stated on the medication form - Any child who has received any form of pain relief medication such as Calpol, Ibuprofen, Nurofen etc within the 24 hour period before attending the setting will be refused entry.
+This is because the medication can mask temperatures and illnesses which require the child to be at home. - As with any kind of medication, staff will ensure that the parent is informed of any non-prescription medicines given to the child whilst at the setting, together with the times and dosage given - The setting DOES NOT administer any medication unless prior written consent is given for each and every medicine.